Ad-invariant metrics on nonnice nilpotent Lie algebras: Nonnice Lie algebras with an ad-invariant metric in low dimensions

 It was observed in~\cite{LauretWill:diagonalization} that any nice basis of a Lie algebra $\mg$ is adapted to the lower central series (LCS): if $\g^k$ denotes the $k$-th element of the LCS, every $\g^k$ is spanned by elements of the nice basis, and therefore every $\g/\g^k$ is nice.
-A similar result holds for the upper central series (UCS): \begin{lemma} Let $\{e_1,\dotsc, e_n\}$ be a nice basis of a Lie algebra $\g$.
-Then every ideal $C_k(\g)$ of the UCS is spanned by elements of the nice basis; in particular, each quotient $\g/C_k(\g)$ is nice. \end{lemma} \begin{proof} The proof is by induction on $k$.
+Notice that we will also denote the elements $\g^1$ and $\g^2$ of the LCS by $\g'$ and $\g''$, respectively.
+A similar result holds for the upper central series (UCS): \begin{proposition} Let $\{e_1,\dotsc, e_n\}$ be a nice basis of a Lie algebra $\g$.
+Then every ideal $C_k(\g)$ of the UCS is spanned by elements of the nice basis; in particular, each quotient $\g/C_k(\g)$ is nice. \end{proposition} \begin{proof} The proof is by induction on $k$.

 For $k=1$, $C_k(\g)$ is the center $\mz(\mg)$ of $\mg$.
 Since $\ker \ad e_i$ is spanned by elements of the nice basis for all $i$, the same holds for the intersection $\mz(\g)=\bigcap_{i=1}^n \ker \ad e_i$.
 Thus, $\mz(\g)$ is spanned by elements of the nice basis.